Carry On Admiral

-Carry on Admiral (released in the United States as The Ship Was Loaded) is a 1957 British comedy film directed by Val Guest and featuring David Tomlinson and Ronald Shiner; Joan Sims, who later became prominent in the Carry On series, has a small part.
-It predates and was not part of the Carry On series, and does not share any regular cast members beyond Sims, though it is similar in tone and style to the earliest films in the series.
+Carry on Admiral (U.S. title: The Ship Was Loaded) is a 1957 British comedy film directed by Val Guest and featuring David Tomlinson and Ronald Shiner.
 Joan Hickson also made an appearance in this film and a few films in the Carry On series.
 It was based on the 1947 stage play Off the Record, written by Ian Hay.

+Joan Sims, who later became prominent in the Carry On series, has a small part.
+It predates and was not part of the Carry On series, and does not share any regular cast members beyond Sims, though it is similar in tone and style to the earliest films in the series.

 Plot

 In the course of a drunken reunion, two old friends (one a junior Government minister, the other a Royal Navy officer in uniform about to take command for the first time) switch clothes before passing out.
 Next morning, their changed clothes result in a series of cases of mistaken identity.
 The film follows the efforts of each to reunite himself with his own destiny.